karnaout/agile-summer/README_ver2.0.md

     * Infrastructure and dev tools are ready
     * Meets the INVEST (Independent, Negotiable, Valuable, Estimable, Small & Testable) criteria

-16. **Estimates**
+16. **Estimates:**
 We have stored estimates on our PBIs in our online tool Trello.
-The estimate is marked in brackets after the title:** https://trello.com/b/RdosOtmY/a-team-kanban-board
+The estimate is marked in brackets after the title: https://trello.com/b/RdosOtmY/a-team-kanban-board

-17. **Estimation Unit**
+17. **Estimation Unit:**
 Our estimatation of PBIs is done in story points.

-18. **We did a whole team relative size estimating activity** We used the estimation activity Planning Poker to estimate as a team.
+18. **We did a whole team relative size estimating activity:**
+We used the estimation activity Planning Poker to estimate as a team.

-18. **Only our Development Team members participated in creating the estimates**
+19. **Only our Development Team members participated in creating the estimates:**

 20. **Definition of Done:**
     * Meets all acceptance criteria
     * Design reviewed